moshix/OSVS1/README.md

  SF ,00E

  Now, shut down the system and IPL again.

+ <br><br>Second Step:

-Press ENTER to all the messages from NIP
+ Right ater IPL, press ENTER to all the messages from NIP

  <pre>

   IEA760A SPECIFY VIRTUAL STORAGE SIZE